Our Approach

 When to consult

-A timely specialist visit can clarify the next step.
+A timely visit with the right specialist can clarify the next step.

 Family medicine is usually the right first step for fever, respiratory symptoms, stomach problems, mild injuries, prescription refills, or anything that feels off when you are away from your usual doctor and unsure whether to go to a specialist or an emergency room.